What Do Compensation and Benefits Manager Do?

 - Adobe Systems Adobe Dreamweaver

-How do I Become a Benefits Manager?
+How to Become a Benefits Manager

 How Long Does it Take to Become a Benefits Manager?